ankitdevelops/type-tales/README.md

     <img src="./screenshots/screenshot1.jpeg" alt="Logo">
   </a>

-A simple social media website where user can share stories in up to 500 characters.
+A simple text based social media website where user can share stories in up to 500 characters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>